 It’s your website, and the choice of who gets to crawl it should be yours.
 By spending just a few minutes on your robots.txt

-file, you can take control and prevent OpenAI’s crawlers from exploring your content.
+file, you can take control and prevent OpenAI’s and Google crawlers from exploring your content.
 It’s a simple yet effective step to protect your site.

 Compliance Isn’t Optional, It’s Required! 👉 Discover here a Simple Guide to Laws and Regulations for Websites – and how to comply!